andruhon/AndroidReadXLSX/README.md

 For example presentationml and wordrpocessingml from poi-ooxml-schemas and other stuff...

-poi-ooxml is shrinked with proguard, poi-ooxml-schemas is shrinked manually - because I did not found proguard config which is not braking it.
+poi-ooxml was shrunk with proguard, poi-ooxml-schemas has been shrunk manually - because I did not find proguard config which is not braking it.

 After that just unpack full ooxml schemas pack ooxml-schemas-1.0.jar and add files/classes one by one into your poi-ooxml-schemas (using zip) as exceptions thrown by you app when you trying to read xlsx.